confluentinc/cp-docker-images/docs/quickstart.rst

     $ docker run -d \
       --name=control-center \
-      --net=host \
+      --net=confluent \
       --ulimit nofile=16384:16384 \
       -p 9021:9021 \
       -v /tmp/control-center/data:/var/lib/confluent-control-center \
-      -e CONTROL_CENTER_ZOOKEEPER_CONNECT=localhost:32181 \
+      -e CONTROL_CENTER_ZOOKEEPER_CONNECT=zookeeper:2181 \
-      -e CONTROL_CENTER_BOOTSTRAP_SERVERS=localhost:29092 \
+      -e CONTROL_CENTER_BOOTSTRAP_SERVERS=kafka:9092 \
       -e CONTROL_CENTER_REPLICATION_FACTOR=1 \
       -e CONTROL_CENTER_MONITORING_INTERCEPTOR_TOPIC_PARTITIONS=1 \
       -e CONTROL_CENTER_INTERNAL_TOPICS_PARTITIONS=1 \
       -e CONTROL_CENTER_STREAMS_NUM_STREAM_THREADS=2 \
-      -e CONTROL_CENTER_CONNECT_CLUSTER=http://localhost:28082 \
+      -e CONTROL_CENTER_CONNECT_CLUSTER=http://kafka-connect:8082 \
       confluentinc/cp-enterprise-control-center:4.1.0

+  You may notice that you have specified a URL for the Kafka Connect cluster that does not yet exist.
+Not to worry, you'll work on that in the next section.

   Control Center will create the topics it needs in Kafka.
-Check that it started correctly by searching its logs with the following command:
+Check that it started correctly by searching it's logs with the following command:

   .. sourcecode:: console